 An Anne Brontë Adaptation PLEASE!

 The youngest Brontë sister, Anne, wrote the novels Agnes Grey and The Tenant of Wildfell Hall.
-The latter tells the story of a woman who runs away from her brutish and unfaithful husband with her son, slowly falls in love with another man, but then has to deal with slander.
-This novel addressed infidelity, toxic marriages, spousal abuse, and the effects of alcoholism, shocking the public when it was published in 1848.
-The heroine, Helen Huntington, is a religious yet assertive character who slams the door in her husband's face upon discovering the truth about him, which shocked many readers.
-Charlotte Brontë, who disapproved of the novel’s subject matter, had its republication suppressed after Anne’s death a year later.
+The latter tells the story of a woman who runs away from her brutish and unfaithful husband with her son, tries to earn an income as a painter, and slowly falls in love with another man, but then has to deal with malicious rumours about her.
+She gives her love interest her diary to read, and her sorrowful life is revealed.

-Which was just wrong, because Anne’s story sends a more direct feminist message than Charlotte’s Jane Eyre.
+Which was just wrong, because Anne’s story sends a more direct feminist message than Charlotte Brontë’s Jane Eyre.
 It did not shy away from depicting domestic abuse, infidelity, and the suffering of women under the unfair and harsh patriarchal society, where their husbands controlled their inheritance and social ostracism was imposed on any woman who chose to end her marriage (even for justifiable reasons), with the husband retaining legal custody of their children.

 To date, the best-known adaptation of Anne Brontë’s work is the 1996 BBC three-part miniseries directed by Mike Barker, featuring Tara Fitzgerald as Helen Graham/Huntington, Toby Stephens as her love interest Gilbert Markham, and Rupert Graves as her estranged husband, Arthur.
 Interestingly, Fitzgerald and Stephens portrayed Mrs Reed and Edward Rochester, respectively, in the 2006 miniseries adaptation of Jane Eyre.